brandindennin/NetQuax/README.md

 I will also upload a folder for miscellaneous development files for the sql or any supporting documents.

-I will be putting the requirements and design documents in the folder called tech docs so everything is in one place.
+I wil be putting the requirements and design documents in the folder called tech docs so everything is in one place.
 I also put some c# coding references in the references folder, it's all very similar to java.